Health Promotion and Health Behavior

 Request info

-Applications reviewed on Dec 1 (Priority), March 1 & June 1 (Final).
+Applications reviewed on Dec 1 (Priority), March 1 and June 1 (Final).

 Help people change behavior to improve health and well-being

-Health promotion and health behavior specialists work to understand the social and behavioral influences at play in various communities, especially those with health disparities.
-They dig deep to get at the root of issues.
+With an MPH in health promotion and health behavior you’ll work to understand the social and behavioral influences at play in various communities, especially those with health disparities.

-Whether it’s looking at living conditions, lifestyle choices or new evidence about what works, these public health professionals use scientific approaches to create real solutions to communities’ most pressing health challenges.
+Whether it’s looking at living conditions, lifestyle choices or new evidence about what works, you’ll use scientific approaches to create real solutions to communities’ most pressing health challenges.

-Join a diverse community that shares the desire to reduce risk, prevent disease and injury, and promote human health.
+Join a diverse community that shares your desire to reduce risk, prevent disease and injury, and promote human health.

 Your experience as a health promotion and health behavior student